Research

 A novel dynamic model for joint estimation of multiple quantiles of a time series conditionally on a set of covariates is presented.
 The model preserves quantile monotonicity and allows for a clear interpretation of covariate effects across quantiles.
 Model parameters are estimated using a two-step M-estimator.
 The resulting estimator is consistent, and its finite sample properties are analysed through simulations.
 The new model is used to study the impact of different levels of stress in the financial system on GDP growth rate.
 The analysis shows that worsened financial conditions imply a more pessimistic economic outlook when the financial scenario is already severely distressed, and an overall increased macroeconomic uncertainty.
 Additionally, past information on GDP growth is found to be critical in studying and predicting economic vulnerability.
 These findings hold true even when alternative measures of real economic activity are considered.

-Available on SSRN.A new class of order-preserving linear transformations with an application to modelling multiple quantiles (with Leopoldo Catania and Alessandra Luati).
+First draft to appear soon; preliminary version available upon request.A new class of order-preserving linear transformations with an application to modelling multiple quantiles (with Leopoldo Catania and Alessandra Luati).

 We introduce a new class of order-preserving linear transformations.
 These operators map vectors whose entries are sorted in ascending order into equally ordered ones.
 Starting from this result, we develop a new model to track the quantiles of a time series given all past information on itself and on a set of explanatory variables.
 This model preserves monotonicity of the estimated quantiles over time.
 An empirical analysis shows that the new method effectively captures the relation between macroeconomic and financial tail risk.
 The model also delivers competitive density and tail risk predictions.

-First draft to appear soon; preliminary version available upon request.
+First draft to appear soon.